Ok survival may be a bit extreme, as you know Lytham Festival is like no other, no need for baby wipes, dry shampoo or using eco toilets.

 Some may take cards, but there are Cashpoints on site.

-On Sunday (West End Proms) you can bring your own food & drink, chairs, tables, candelabras etc, I have seen many sights over the years, but the stands are also open too.
+On Sunday (Il Divo) you can bring your own food & drink, chairs, tables, candelabras etc, I have seen many sights over the years, so really anything goes!
+Ballgowns & Black Ties would be good.

-Insider tip, come early and sample some of the local restaurants, cafes, bars and pubs before heading to the Main Stage Arena.
+Insider tip, on all days, come early and sample some of the local restaurants, cafes, bars and pubs before heading to the Main Stage Arena.

 My personal favorites are